-Calibry Nest doesn't update automatically, but it will notify you when a new version is available.
+Calibry Nest does not update automatically, but it will notify you when a new version becomes available.

-Untick "Check for updates on Startup" to disable this notification.
-If you change your mind, go to Settings >> General and tick it back again.
+To disable update notifications, untick "Check for updates on startup."
+If you change your mind later, you can re-enable it in Settings > General.

-When updating Calibry Nest, there is no need to delete the previous version.
-Just download a new version and install it on top of the old one.
+When updating Calibry Nest, there is no need to uninstall the previous version - simply download the new version and install it on top of the old one.